Enquil/rtr_v5/README.md

 * News-api, have not recieved a reply about extra requests still
 * Removed cloudinary image fields for posts, this is due to switching to function views and i did not have time to learn the differences in how forms are handled

-## Models

-### Model used and Schema
+## Models used and Schema

 https://dbdiagram.io/d/649b270a02bd1c4a5e274ea3
 ![Data Models](./images/model_schema.png)

 Standard Django User Model @ https://docs.djangoproject.com/en/4.2/ref/contrib/auth/

-I consider all models to be sourced somewhat from CodeInstitute
+I consider all models to be sourced in some way from CodeInstitute, albeit modified to suit my needs.
+Exception is the category model.

 ## Design

+Same as with earlier versions, very simple and in your face about what the user can do

 ### Visual Structure

+My only rule for the structure was very simple, everything should be accessible from the navbar and easily understandable.
+The exception are posts and comments which can be found in the actual userprofile.

 ### Color Scheme

+* #e4ebf1, alice blue
+  * background

+* #bde0ff, a darker shade of alice-blue
+  * dropdown-items:hover highlighting
+  * Posts and Comments 'buttons' in user-profile

+* #c9bfc0, a reddish version of ghost
+  * Navbar
+  * Footer

+* #82d682, light-green
+  * Sign Up button

 ## Testing